-In her new monthly column, The Moon in Full, Nina MacLaughlin illuminates humanity’s long-standing lunar fascination.
-Each installment will be published in advance of the full moon.
+In her monthly column The Moon in Full, Nina MacLaughlin illuminates humanity’s long-standing lunar fascination.
+Each installment is published in advance of the full moon.

 Tootsie Roll Tom showed up at all the Little League games in the town where I grew up.
 Soccer games, too.
 He kept Tootsie Rolls in his pockets and in a small canvas satchel he wore on his shoulder.
 He arrived on his bicycle and kids surrounded him as he pulled the Tootsie Rolls from his pockets and his pouch and placed the candy in their eager palms.
 He was well loved in the town.
 In the town there was also a psychiatric hospital, formerly known as an insane asylum.
 My mom called it the loony bin, and she was not the only one.
 The rumor was that Tootsie Roll Tom lived there.
 He lived there but was not secured to a bed in a room with bars on the windows; he was allowed to ride his bicycle around the town, and wave at everyone he saw, and give candy to the children who crowded around him like hungry, happy little goslings.
 He had an open, friendly face.
 He was not too tall and he wore his socks pulled up.
 The town honored him with a day named after him, embodying a spirit of warmth, welcome, and generosity that the town fathers and mothers wanted to celebrate.
 The state shuttered the psychiatric hospital almost two decades ago (where did the patients go?) and a redevelopment project might turn the asylum to condos.
 The rumor was—I heard it in middle school from one of the older middle schoolers—the rumor was that Tootsie Roll Tom was in the institution, if he was, because he had raped his mother.